πŸ”How It Works

-KYI is simple for projects to complete, but rigorous enough for institutional-grade verification.
+KYI is straightforward for issuers to complete.
+It is rigorous enough for institutional compliance workflows.

 Step-by-Step Process